postkevone/tiddlyresearch/README.md

 * Projects and TODO's

+## Design Goodies

+* Popup previews

-* Horizontal view and popup previews
+* Horizontal view

-* Sexy black theme
+* MacOS inspired black theme

 ## Disclaimer

-TiddlyResearch simulates some of the key features of Roam Research and RemNote, but its main purpose is not to be a complete copy of those two great apps.
+Tiddly Research simulates some of the key features of [Roam Research](https://roamresearch.com/) and [RemNote](https://www.remnote.io/), but its main purpose is not to be a copy of those two great apps.

-TiddlyResearch should be used to keep your Anki cards/notes always organized and accessible, that is why I think the current state of TiddlyResearch will fit most people with the same needs as mine.
+Tiddly Research should be used to keep your Anki cards/notes always organized and accessible, that is why I think the current state of TiddlyResearch will fit most people with the same needs as mine.

 **also**